devresolusi-hub/versioning-system/docs/SDD.md

    │   ├─► Query: SELECT FROM file_metadata WHERE file_name = ?
    │   └─► If not exists: INSERT INTO file_metadata
    │
+   ├─► Decide Storage Provider
+   │   ├─► If file size ≤ 50MB:
-   ├─► Generate Storage Path
+   │   │     ├─► Generate storage path: files/{fileName}/{version}/{originalFileName}
+   │   │     └─► Upload file to Supabase Storage (bucket `files`) │   └─► If file size > 50MB:
+   │         ├─► Upload file to MEGA via `megajs`
-   │   └─► Format: files/{fileName}/{version}/{originalFileName}
+   │         └─► Store MEGA public link as storage_path
    │
-   ├─► Upload File to Supabase Storage
-   │   ├─► Use Supabase Storage API
-   │   ├─► Set content type
-   │   └─► If fails: Return 500
-   │
    ├─► Create Version Record
-   │   ├─► INSERT INTO versions (include uploaded_by = key_name)
+   │   ├─► INSERT INTO versions (include uploaded_by = key_name, plus storage metadata)
    │   ├─► Trigger automatically updates is_latest flag
    │   └─► If fails: Rollback storage upload & Return 500
    │
    ├─► Generate Download URL
-   │   └─► Get public URL from Supabase Storage
+   │   ├─► If using Supabase: get public URL from Supabase Storage (with fallback) │   └─► If using MEGA: use MEGA public link directly │
-   │
    └─► Return Success Response (201)
        └─► Include downloadUrl, versionId, metadata, uploaded_by